 Call for Papers

-This year, the international conference of the Jaap Bakema Study Centre will investigate how architecture and urban planning can represent, embody and enable democracy.
-The conference will focus on the years 1965 to 1989, in which welfare state arrangements were contested on both left and right, by counterculture movements and the rise of populism.
+Last reminder to submit abstracts for the international conference of the Jaap Bakema Study Centre.
+The conference focuses on the years 1965 to 1989, in which welfare state arrangements were contested on both left and right, by counterculture movements and the rise of populism.
 While government institutions sought a proper response, urban renewal and city repair became a new field of work for architects and planners.
+We are happy to announce as keynote speaker Esra Akcan, Director of the Institute for European Studies at Cornell University and author of Open Architecture: Migration, Citizenship and the Urban Renewal of Berlin-Kreuzberg.
 Academics and professionals from the architecture field are invited to submit their abstracts before 15 July 2019.

 The years 1965 and 1989 have been chosen as the bookends of a transitional period.
 In the late 1960s and early 1970s, it was still generally believed that nationalization and collectivization of large parts of the economy were essential in order to achieve fair redistribution, curb wasteful mass production and control inflation.
 By the end of the 1970s, however, deregulation and free-market ideology were being embraced as the antidote to stifling bureaucracy and economic stagnation.